 So why do I even have this blog?
 The purpose of Miles of Smiles To Go is firstly to my share my own travel experiences; the good and the inevitable bad, from both my domestic and international travels.
 The second purpose is to give readers recommendations, tips and advice about all things travel: things to do, places to eat, packing, budgeting, cheap airfare, etc. Thirdly, I want to inspire others to travel more.
 By traveling more, you will learn things you couldn't have ever possibly learned if you had stayed home and within your comfort zone.
 By traveling more, your mind indubitably opens up to the different cultures and ways of life around the world.

 Here's your invitation!

 What: A new blog post.

-Following this invitation, I offer you a challenge: I dare you to get away from your own comfort zone and I dare you to travel somewhere new.
-Immerse yourself in a completely foreign and uncomfortable situation.
+Following this invitation, I offer you a challenge: to get away from your own comfort zone and to travel somewhere new.
+Immerse yourself in a completely foreign place and uncomfortable situation.
 Get away from what you've been used to your whole life.
 The best things in life are on the other side of fear.